John N. Irwin II

 John Nichol Irwin II (December 31, 1913 – February 28, 2000) was an American diplomat and attorney during the Cold War.
 During World War II, he served in the Army in the Pacific as a member of General Douglas MacArthur's staff and reached the rank of lieutenant colonel.

 Biography

 He was born on December 31, 1913, in Keokuk, Iowa.
 After graduating from the Fordham University School of Law, he became an attorney, eventually working as a lawyer at Patterson, Belknap & Webb.

 He was the last person to hold the position of Under Secretary of State when that was the U.S. State Department's second-ranking office (1970-1972).
 In 1972, he became the first person to hold the office of Deputy Secretary of State, which succeeded the office of Under Secretary; he held that office until February 1, 1973.

 In both capacities, his superior was Secretary William P. Rogers.
 Irwin resigned from the position of Deputy Secretary to serve as U.S. Ambassador to France.

+In 1973, Irwin bought the Luis Maria Baca Grant No. 5, also known as the O RO Ranch, near Seligman, Arizona, from the Greene Cattle Company.
+In 1977, Irwin bought the Quien Sabe Ranch near Tres Pinos, California.

 He died on February 28, 2000, in New Haven, Connecticut, at the age of 86.